bluwy/vite-plugin-iso-import/README.md

 ## FAQ

-> Q: What happens if I use an import value that has been stripped off?
+### What happens if I use an import value that has been stripped off?

-A: You'll get a usual JS error of the value being unreferenced/undefined.
+You'll get a usual JS error of the value being unreferenced/undefined.
 Instead, you should always wrap these environment-specific code with `import.meta.env.SSR`.

-> Q: Using `?client` and `?server` loses intellisense.
+### Using `?client` and `?server` loses intellisense

-A: The library exports a custom TypeScript plugin that fixes it.
+The library exports a custom TypeScript plugin that fixes it.
 Simply update your `jsconfig.json` or `tsconfig.json` like so:

 ```json
 {